Brightcove

 • The Android market is more diverse than the iOS market in terms of devices.
 Brightcove maintains a device lab, and we have multiple Android devices which represent the most popular devices running different Android OS versions.

 • Lastly, Brightcove offers and maintains a Developer Forum.
-Request to join, and then subscribe!
+Request to join, and then subscribe.
 As a subscriber to the Brightcove Native Player SDKs forum, you can review current questions, search through the archive, contribute answers, and of course, pose your questions.

 Retour en haut